Backed by hundreds of successful transactions, Craig delivers end-to-end precision in renewable energy deals, from development through funding.

 Awards

-Craig founded the firm’s interdisciplinary Renewable Energy practice.
-He helps participants in the renewable energy industry, including investors, developers, sponsors, utilities, lenders, lessors, lessees, credit support providers and trustees with construction finance, partnership flips, sale-leasebacks, leveraged transactions, and take-out debt.
-He also helps clients with merger and acquisition transactions, the securitization of financial assets, synthetic leasing, secured lending, and bankruptcy.
+Craig founded and leads the firm’s interdisciplinary Renewable Energy practice.
+He represents investors, developers, sponsors, utilities, lenders, lessors/lessees and credit support providers across the full lifecycle of renewable projects, including utility-scale and distributed solar, wind, storage, and hybrid assets.
+His work centers on construction financing, partnership flips, sale‑leasebacks, leveraged transactions, take‑out debt, merger and acquisition transactions, the securitization of financial assets, synthetic leasing, secured lending, and bankruptcy.

 • Represented one of America’s largest owners and operators of renewable energy infrastructure projects in the largest acquisition in its nearly 200-year history, to acquire an energy company for $1.54 billion.